 Volume controls the level of the signal, or how loud it is.

 You can get more details, or even pictures of the controls for each pedal by downloading their manual.
-To be safe, get the manual from the official website.
+We’ve included the links to the manual where available.

 Ease of Use